liberland/laws/drafting/drafts/border_law.md

 ### Article 4: Border Markers
 Physical markers may be placed along the borders of Liberland to provide clear demarcation of the boundaries on the ground.
 The design, placement, and maintenance of these markers shall be the responsibility of a designated government agency, subject to any international agreements or treaties governing the maintenance of border markers.

+### Article 5: Border Surveillance
+1) Border surveillance comprises actions, powers, and preventive measures enacted along the state border, at the border crossing points during non-operational hours, and between the border crossing points.
+The objective of these measures is to prevent unauthorized border crossings and to safeguard the integrity of the state border.
+2) The implementation of border surveillance may employ technical and electronic resources as appropriate.

 ## Section 2: Border Crossing Points